maminech/aminoss_photography/MOBILE_OPTIMIZATION.md

 # Mobile Optimization Complete ✅

 ## Overview
-Comprehensive mobile optimization has been implemented across the entire Aminoss Photography portfolio platform.
+Comprehensive mobile optimization has been implemented across the entire Innov8 Production portfolio platform.
 All pages and components are now fully responsive, touch-friendly, and optimized for mobile devices.

 ---